BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 coming soon

 == Changelog ==

+== 1.0 ==
+Fixed a issue in the create new url left over from the last BuddyForms Members update.
+If the form was included with BuddyPress profile the link stop work.
+First Stable Version 1.0.
+Moved the plugin out of the beta mode ;)´

 == 0.3 ==
 Make it work with the latest version of BuddyForms. the BuddyForms array has changed so I adjust the code too the new structure